simplenote-vim/simplenote.vim/README.md

 If you want to refresh the list index just run `:SimplenoteList` again.
-With version 2.1 an in-memory cache is used to speed up subsequent updates of the list index (the first load can still be slow if you have a lot of notes).
+With version 2.1 an in-memory cache is used to speed up subsequent updates of the list index.
+With 2.2 this is extended so any call to `:SimplenoteList` also updates an on-disk cache so startup is also fast (the very first load before you have a cache can still be slow if you have a lot of notes).
 Also see [Single Window Mode](#single-window-mode).

 Now that you see the content of the note, you can interact with this specific